 Certain types of residential accommodation will be excluded from the interest limitation rules and there are exemptions for land businesses, residential developments, and new builds.

-We recommend seeking advice if you are financing residential rental properties, so the tax effects are clearly understood.
+We recommend you seek advice when financing residential rental properties, so tax effects are clearly understood.